paulgovan/RiskNetwork/README.md

 * Measure the importance of connections in your network with node and network measures
 * Generate data from your network and export to your favorite app

-# Documentation
+# Overview
-This README includes information on getting started with the app.

-For more information about RiskNetwork, visit the [RiskNetwork](http://paulgovan.wix.com/RiskNetwork) site.
+RiskNetwork is a [Shiny](http://shiny.rstudio.com) web application, powered by the excellent [bnlearn](http://www.bnlearn.com) and [networkD3](http://christophergandrud.github.io/networkD3/) packages.

 # Getting Started
-You can access the app through your browser at [paulgovan.wix.com/RiskNetwork](http://paulgovan.wix.com/risknetwork) or directly at [paulgovan.shinyapps.io/RiskNetwork](https://paulgovan.shinyapps.io/risknetwork).
-Finally, you can run the app in R with:
+You can run RiskNetwork in [R](https://www.r-project.org) with:

 ```S
 require(shiny)
 runGitHub('paulgovan/risknetwork')
 ```

+Or you can access the app through your browser at [paulgovan.shinyapps.io/RiskNetwork](https://paulgovan.shinyapps.io/risknetwork).
+For more information about the app, visit the [RiskNetwork](http://paulgovan.wix.com/RiskNetwork) site.

+# Source Code
+The source code and project data is available at [https://github.com/paulgovan/RiskNetwork](https://github.com/paulgovan/RiskNetwork)

+# Issues
+For issues or requests, please use the GitHub issue tracker at [https://github.com/paulgovan/RiskNetwork/issues](https://github.com/paulgovan/RiskNetwork/issues)

+# Contributions
+RiskNetwork is an [open source](http://opensource.org) project, and contributions are welcome by sending a [pull request](https://github.com/paulgovan/RiskNetwork/pulls)

 # License
-Copyright 2015 by Paul Govan
+RiskNetwork is licensed under the [Apache](http://www.apache.org/licenses/LICENSE-2.0) licence. &copy; Paul Govan (2015)